ScriptoWhisp/disbot/README.md

 #### Some advanced features include:

-Automatically stop music when a game (e.g., PUBG) starts Continue with similar songs when the queue ends
+Automatically stop music when a game (e.g., PUBG) starts Continue with similar songs when the queue ends (not implemented yet)

 ## Installation